 - Foreign exchange and other forms of remittance business;

 - Providing innovative software to established banks and other financial services firms to deal with risk and regulation; or

-Get up, spread your wings and grab as much sky (I guess there is no more land left) as you can.
-While a good chunk of consumers – don’t carry cash, I bet they will be wearing a smartwatch.
+Get up, spread your wings, and grab as much sky (I guess there is no more land left) as you can.
+While a good chunk of consumers doesn’t carry cash, I bet they will be wearing a smartwatch.
 After a long run, they may want to pay for a refreshing juice with the same wristwatch that tracked their route.
-One day, not far from today, they may transfer money to their own college-aged children, or rebalance their investment portfolios, with just a few flicks of their wrists.
-Will real fintech tools end up on our wrists?
+One day, not far from today, they may transfer money to their own college-aged children or rebalance their investment portfolios with just a few flicks of their wrists.
+Will real FinTech tools end up on our wrists?
 Maybe.
-No doubt this is an exciting time for the entrepreneur in the financial services industry.
+No doubt, this is an exciting time for entrepreneurs in the financial services industry.

 Opportunities are countless; one who seizes them first gets the upper hand.
 Thanks to regulation and central bank support through the Ministry of Innovation.

 Thank you all, for spending your time reading this post.
 Please share your feedback / comments / critics / agreements or disagreement / remark for more details about posts, subjects and relevance please read the disclaimer.